ncss-tech/soilReports/README.md

   - [summary of soil components](http://ncss-tech.github.io/example-reports/component_report.html)
   - [summary of lab data](http://ncss-tech.github.io/example-reports/lab_report.html)
   - [summary of pedon data](http://ncss-tech.github.io/example-reports/pedon_report.html)

+ **Additional Instructions:**

+  - Download the pdf files in the top section of this GitHub page, for background and instructions for the Map Unit Summary Report and instructions for the MLRA Comparison Report.

 ## Pre-Installation (NRCS only).
 This is only required once.

 On many of our machines, the `$HOME` directory points to a network share.
 This can cause all kinds of problems when installing R packages, especially if you connect to the network by VPN.
 The following code is a one-time solution and will cause R packages to be installed on a local disk by adding an `.Rprofile` file to your `$HOME` directory.
 This file will instruct R to use `C:/Users/FirstName.LastName/Documents/R/` for installing R packages.
 Again, you only have to do this **once**.